portugueslab/flammkuchen/io.rst

 'bar'

-To give the base class a name, we can add ``dd.util.SaveableRegistry.register('foo')`` before the class definition.
+To give the base class a name, we can add ``fl.util.SaveableRegistry.register('foo')`` before the class definition.

 Soft Links
 ----------
 In Python, many names can be bound to the same object.
-Deepdish accounts for this for many objects (dictionaries, lists, numpy arrays, pandas dataframes, SimpleNamespaces, etc) by using HDF5 soft links.
+Flammkuchen accounts for this for many objects (dictionaries, lists, numpy arrays, pandas dataframes, SimpleNamespaces, etc) by using HDF5 soft links.
 This means the object itself is only written once and that these relationships are preserved upon loading.